TRENT-OS/demo_i2c/README.md

-# Running Light Demo for the Sabre Lite (i.MX6)
+# Chaser Light Demo for the Sabre Lite (i.MX6)
-This running light demo utilizes the I2C driver for the Sabre Lite platform.
+This chaser light demo utilizes the I2C driver for the Sabre Lite platform.